iamlauriano/BamburralViz/README.md

 # BamburralViz
 BamburralViz is a project that focuses our efforts on democratizing access to quality data automation for small rural producers

+Where do I find:

 PRIVATE PUBLIC API
 Embrapa
 Ibge
 Federal Secretary of Agriculture
 State Department of AGriculture
 Municipal Secretary of Agricultura
 Mapa
 Enterprises of Technologies
 Universities
 Owner API

-Agricultural Cropss

-Cotton
-Rice
-Oat
-Coffe
-Barley
-Pea
-Bean
-Corn
-Soy
-Wheat

-DATA VISUALIZATION INTEGRATE API
+DATA VISUALIZATION INTEGRATE API:

 Publics API
 Public Database